SST-03/osumania_map_analyser/README_EN.md

     - **Azusa Sunny Reference Force HO**
         - When enabled, the Azusa algorithm will be forced to treat the beatmap as a pure RC map.
         - It is enabled by default; please do not disable it casually.
-    - **Pause Detection Threshold**: Set the minimum duration (ms) for a time freeze to be counted as a pause.
-        - A pause is only confirmed when the game time has been frozen for longer than this threshold.
-        - Default is 500ms.
-If game lag causes false positives, increase this value.

 ## Azusa Algorithm Explanation
 This algorithm is a hybrid based on the beatmap itself, combining the results of Daniel and Suuny Rework, with specific adjustments for 4K RC beatmaps.
 For more details, please refer to [this document](azusa_algorithm.md).